We can get a good overview of a polar bear population's ecology by following just a few animals intensively.

 What tracking system do you use?

 Early collars were followed by aircraft via the VHF radio pulses they emitted.
-Later collars communicated with satellites.
-The most recent collars include a GPS–satellite-linked system.
-The GPS (geographic positioning system) is the same system your smart phone uses to tell you where you are when you are hiking or driving
+Later collars communicated directly with satellites via UHF.
+The most recent collars include a GPS–satellite-linked system—the same system your smart phone uses to tell you where you are when you are hiking or driving

-At specified intervals we get a position on each collared bear that is accurate to within 10 meters or so (30 feet).
-The position information is collected by the collar and transmitted to overhead satellites in batches—usually once a day.
+At specified intervals each collared bear provides a position that is accurate to at least 10 meters (30 feet).
+The collar transmits this data to overhead satellites in batches—usually once a day.
+Some collars also store additional data for download upon retrieval.

 How long does the battery in a collar last?

-This depends on how much work we are asking the collar to do.
+This depends on how much work scientists are asking the collar to do.
 Early VHF collars and even some of the first satellite collars could last for two years or more depending on how often they transmitted.
 More recent GPS collars do a lot more work and usually have a theoretical life of about 14 months.
 This means a collar could last long enough that a collar deployed in one spring capture season could still be operating in the capture season of the following year (most polar bear work is done in the late winter and spring when the ice is solid and the days are long).
-But collars often fail and sometimes the bears remove them.
-So, if we get 12 months, we're pretty happy.
+But collars can also fail and sometimes the bears remove them.
+So, if they last 12 months, scientists are pretty happy.

 How do the collars come off?

-We always put collars on bears loosely enough that if a bear really wants to remove it, it can do so by pushing the collar over its head.
-But, the hope is that we will remove the collar when we recapture the bear.
+Scientists always put collars on bears loosely enough that if a bear really wants to remove it, it can do so by pushing the collar over its head.
+But, the hope is that scientists will remove the collar when they recapture the bear.

-Most collars are now fitted with an automatic release mechanism that will open the collar and let it drop off.
-The release mechanism has a clock, and we can set the day that we want it to drop off.
-We usually set the timer so that the collar will fall off shortly after the batteries are drained and the collar is no longer transmitting.
-That way, if we have not recaptured the bear and removed the collar, the bear is not forced to wear a collar that is no longer working.
+The basic and most reliable release mechanism has a clock, and scientists can set the day that they want it to drop off.
+They usually set the timer so that the collar will fall off shortly after the batteries are drained and the collar is no longer transmitting.
+That way, if they have not recaptured the bear and removed the collar, the bear is not forced to wear a collar that is no longer working.
 In addition to the timed release mechanism, the collars are attached with steel nuts and brass bolts.
 In a salt water environment, this system eventually corrodes and the collar will fall off even if the release mechanism fails.
-Failing that, the collar belting eventually will wear out and then drop off, but this takes longer and we try to not have collars on bears aftter they have stopped providing data.
+Failing that, the collar belting eventually will wear out and then drop off, but this takes longer and scientists try to not have collars on bears after they have stopped providing data.

-Once they fall off, a VHF beacon allows us to find the collar, refit it with new batteries, and send it out again.
+Once they fall off, a VHF beacon allows researchers to find the collar, refit it with new batteries, and send it out again.

 How many bears are collared each year?

-We collect location information, activity rates, and temperature data.
+Scientists collect location information, activity rates, and temperature data.
 Some collars record how much time a bear is spending in the water.
-Telemetry is one of the few means through which we can follow polar bears for long periods of time and determine their movements, habitat use, fidelity to areas, and the survival of offspring.
+Telemetry is one of the few means through which they can follow polar bears for long periods of time and determine their movements, habitat use, fidelity to areas, and the survival of offspring.

 Have any bears died as a result of collars?

-We have no evidence that life-threatening injuries have occurred because of collaring.
-On some bears we have observed hair loss and small abrasions or cuts behind the ears.
-This has been most problematic in situations where bears become unnaturally obese from feeding on unnatural food sources, like the remains of subsistence-harvested whales.
-We are constantly vigilant for such problems and working to develop methods to avoid even minor injuries.
+Scientists have no evidence that life-threatening injuries have occurred due to collaring from studies across the Arctic and over several decades.
+Researchers have observed hair loss under the collars and, on rare occasions, small to moderate abrasions or cuts behind the ears or on the neck.
+This has been most problematic in situations where bears become unnaturally obese from feeding on high calorie human-sourced food, like the remains of subsistence-harvested whales.
+Scientists are constantly vigilant for such problems and working to develop methods to avoid even minor injuries.
+The advent of collar release mechanisms added an excellent tool to the field kit, and biologists/engineers are continuously looking to improve collar design while also looking at alternative methods.

-We have never seen any evidence that collars interfere with natural movements or activities.
+Scientists have never seen any evidence that collars interfere with natural movements or activities.
 Nor do data show any effects on reproduction or the survival of cubs.
-The collars only weigh two kilograms or so and the bears weigh over 200 kilograms, so at one percent of their weight or less, we are well below where the collars would have a significant mass.
+The collars only weigh two kilograms or so and the bears weigh over 200 kilograms, so at one percent of their weight or less, the collars are well below the point where they would have a significant mass.

 What information is learned as a result of the collars?